Matthew-Maclean/JsonFixer/readme.md

 !Only for use with utf-8 or ASCII streams!

-A `Read`er ship to remove c-style comments and trailing commas from utf-8 JSON files.
+A `Read`er shim to remove c-style comments and trailing commas from utf-8 JSON files.
 Featuring:

 - Single-line `//` comments, which cannot start inside quotes.